31 July 1940

 Revolutionary Udham Singh was hanged

 Udham Singh, revolutionary and Ghadarite freedom fighter was hanged by the British on 31st July for his assassination of Michael O’ Dwyer who was the Lieutenant Governor of Punjab when the Jallianwala Bagh massacre took place in Amritsar.
+In this edition of This Day in History, you can read about the life and contributions of Udham Singh, for IAS exam modern history segment.

 - Udham Singh was born on 26th December 1899 as Sher Singh to Tehal Singh Kamboj and his wife at Sunam in District Sangrur, Punjab.
 His father was a railway crossing watchman in Upalli village.